Apple Phone Screen Interview: What It Tests and How to Pass

 Common problem categories at the phone screen stage:

 One pattern that shows up more at Apple than elsewhere: problems with a performance or resource framing.
 "Design a cache that does X" or "implement Y with thread safety in mind" appears regularly.
-If you've worked through LRU cache implementation, you've already seen the most common version.
+TechPrep's Apple guide calls out "implementing a thread-safe cache" by name as a domain-specific task at the screen stage.
+If you've worked through a single-threaded LRU cache implementation, you've already seen the most common base version.

 The Interviewer Is Building a Transcript, Not Cheering You On

-Apple gives almost no hints during phone screens.
-Other companies nudge you when you're stuck.
-Apple interviewers sit back and observe.
+Apple interviewers tend to give fewer mid-problem hints than Meta or Google interviewers do.
+The interviewing.io Apple guide frames the screen as a working session where the interviewer is gathering signal, not coaching.
 Picture a nature documentary.
 You are the developer.
 The interviewer is a patient field researcher watching in hushed professional silence as you attempt to binary search an unsorted array.
 This isn't hostility.
 It's signal collection.

 The interviewer is building a mental transcript of your reasoning, not just your code.
-They score:
+The three things that move the needle most:

 If you're used to coding silently and explaining at the end, you'll struggle here.
 Read technical interview communication before your screen if narrating while coding isn't already a trained habit.